 The Stokke Trailz boasts a high clearance, excellent build quality and some neat extra features such as a waterproof cover for its basket and ventilation slits in the hood that really make the difference.

 So, what should you be looking for in a buggy or stroller?

 When it comes to choosing the right stroller, pram or travel system, it all comes down to your needs as a parent.
 You might need something that's lightweight and easy to transport or something with a slick mechanism that makes breaking it down and setting it up a doddle.

 Perhaps you're looking to invest in an all-in-one setup, with the ability to break your pram down into a travel seat with extra storage for family strolls in the park.

 Maybe you're in the market for something to help you go for a gentle jog of a morning.
 You're entitled to look after yourself, so why not give your little bundle of joy a comfortable place to relax while you pound the tarmac with complete control of the stroller?
-That's what we had in mind when we compiled this new 2017 edition of the Best Strollers list.
+That's what we had in mind when we compiled this new 2018 edition of our best strollers buying guide.
 Care to take a stroll?

-The 9 best strollers, prams and pushchairs you can buy in 2017
+10 best strollers, prams and pushchairs you can buy in 2018

 First off, quick disclaimer: this isn't actually a jogging strolling, despite the fact those words are indeed in the product's description.
 Baby Jogger is actually a brand, but just because the City Select wasn't built for tarmac-pounding exercise doesn't mean it's a hard sell.
 In fact, this stroller has plenty going for it - the main selling point being the ability to upgrade its capacity as the size of your brood increases.